mastercomfig/mastercomfig/docs/customization/launch_options.md

     * **-nostartupsound** : disables game music on main menu
     * **-r_emulate_gl** : changes rendering pipeline to accommodate OpenGL quirks and support levels, still runs using DirectX
     * **-freq x** : forces your refresh rate for when TF2 does not automatically detect it.
 For example, if you have a 144Hz monitor, x would be 144, for `-freq 144`.
     * **-no_texture_stream** : disables texture streaming.
-Useful if you are on a powerful system not under video memory pressure.
+Useful if you are on a powerful system with fast texture access and not under video memory pressure.
     * **-autoconfig** : resets graphics quality to recommended for your hardware.
 Useful with the None Preset.
 Remove after first launch.
     * **-enablefakeip** : for security.
 Prevents your local server from registering its public IP with Steam, by using Steam Datagram instead.
 May require a few map loads to connect to item servers.